Azure/azure-docs-sdk-java/docs-ref-services/servicebus.md

 commercial on-premises brokers.
 For many customers, Service Bus Premium can replace dedicated on-premises messaging clusters today, even if the attached workloads do not run in the cloud.

+Learn more about Service Bus concepts [in the messaging documentation section](https://docs.microsoft.com/en-us/azure/service-bus-messaging/)

 For Java developers, Service Bus provides a Microsoft supported native API and Service Bus can also be used with AMQP 1.0 compliant libraries such as Apache Qpid Proton's JMS provider.